 Ian Fraser is an award-winning journalist, commentator and broadcaster who writes about business, finance, politics and economics.
-His work has been published by among others The Sunday Times, The Economist, Financial Times, BBC News, Thomson Reuters, Dow Jones, Daily Mail, Mail on Sunday, Independent on Sunday, the Herald, Sunday Herald, The Scotsman, Accountancy, CA Magazine and Citywire.
+His work has been published by among others The Economist, Financial Times, The Sunday Times, BBC News, Thomson Reuters, Dow Jones, Daily Mail, Mail on Sunday, Independent on Sunday, the Herald, Sunday Herald, Accountancy, CA Magazine and Citywire.

-Since 2008 he has been consulting editor of Bloomsbury Publishing’s QFINANCE, a role that includes commissioning ‘think pieces’ from leading global experts on economics and finance.
-He also writes a regular blog on global finance and economics for QFINANCE, and occasionally also blogs for Huffington Post and Naked Capitalism.
-Some blogs are cross-posted on Seeking Alpha, The Economic Populist, Economy Watch and Mindful Money.
+Since 2008 he has been consulting editor of Bloomsbury Publishing’s QFINANCE, a role that involves commissioning ‘think pieces’ from leading global experts on economics and finance.
+He also writes a regular blog on global finance and economics for QFINANCE.
+Two of Ian’s top-rated blogs for QFINANCE address whether we can trust investors to supervise quoted companies and whether accountancy has forfeited its right to call itself a profession.

 He is a judge on the Scottish Legal Awards and was an external member of the Institute of Chartered Accountants of Scotland’s Future of Assurance working group (June-December 2010).
 In 2009-10, Ian was visiting lecturer at the department of film, media and journalism at the University of Stirling, where he taught on the UK’s first MSc in financial journalism, a course he helped to launch.